 Through a variety of activities and events, Management majors learn more about themselves and their career opportunities while also engaging with fellow students and networking with faculty, former students, and prospective employers.

-Since its launch in 1999, The Center for New Ventures and Entrepreneurship has supported entrepreneurs on our campus, in our state, and across the world through a combination of research, teaching, and community engagement.
+Since its launch in 1999, The McFerrin Center for Entrepreneurship has supported entrepreneurs on our campus, in our state, and across the world through a combination of research, teaching, and community engagement.

 In addition to the many scholarships offered by local, regional and national organizations, Mays Business School and Texas A&M University also offer merit-based and academic scholarships.